 The communication of this information can normally be done through existing processes and documents such as inductions, employment contracts, toolbox talks, supplier agreements, employee briefings or updates.

 The organization must determine the need for internal and external communications relevant to the information security management system.
-While determining the communication system it must determine what to communicate; when to communicate; with whom to communicate; who shall communicate; and the processes by which communication shall be effected.
+While determining the communication system it must determine what to communicate, when to communicate, with whom to communicate, who shall communicate and the processes by which communication shall be affected.

 Communications play a key role in the implementation of an ISMS.
 They help garner and maintain support for the program by keeping it and its beneﬁts visible both within, and external to, the organization.
 The beneﬁts of strong communications programs include ensuring the information security is “front of mind” and not considered a “side issue”.
 Good communications strategies extend beyond implementation and into normal ISMS operations.
 Key security dashboards, brieﬁng’s, and alerts all form part of a strong communications regime.

 Internal and external communication deemed relevant to the ISMS must be determined, as well as the processes by which they must be effected, considering what needs to be communicated, by whom, when it should be done, and who needs to receive the communication.
 To enable the processes in your ISMS to work effectively you will need to ensure you have communication activities that are well planned and managed.
 ISO 27001 details these concisely by requiring you to determine: